thezelus/dogTracker/README.md

 ##dogTracker##

-A web application to visualize simulated motion of trackers implanted in dog collars.
+A web application to visualize simulated motion of trackers implanted in dog collars (and get my feet wet with Spring MVC).

 ###Installation instructions###